Approved By: Adam Stone, Interim Chief Information Officer

 The Cyber Security Program analyzes risk and documents its controls and compliance through a process called the Risk Management Framework (formerly, the Certification and Accreditation Process or the System Authorization Process).
 This process describes a series of steps necessary to manage and analyze technical, operational, and management controls, evaluate risks and residual risks, and assess system function and risk management.
 While the process for managing controls is continuous, we usually conduct a full evaluation of the system program every three years.

 During this process, we engage external assessors, either through Peer Review or through contracted external auditors, to evaluate system operation.
 These are the most in-depth and risk-informed evaluations we undertake.
 In the past, these reviews have taken multiple weeks and included both technical testing and document review.
 The results of these reviews become part of the authorization package and are available to DOE for review.
+This process is not repeated under Continuous Authorization unless required by the AO or emerging conditions.

 2.3 Internal Audit